merenze/git-crash-course/README.md

 To skip this prompt, use `git commit [-m|--message] ["Commit message"]`.

 Commit messages should be succinct and descriptive, so that at a glance anyone can tell generally what the commit is meant to do.
-"Added <featurexyz>" is a good commit message.
+"Added feature xyz" is a good commit message.
 "Some changes" is not.

 For the first commit of a project, "First commit" or "Initial commit" are common appropriate commit messages.